charlietran/flowerhead/README.md

 [1]: https://www.lexaloffle.com/pico-8.php

-I've small playable things before, but I would consider this my first real game.
+I've made small playable things before, but I would consider this my first real game.
 I hope you like it, and if you have any feedback, you can find my contact info at www.charlietran.com